 A privacy advocate at Comparitech reported on the discovery of over 50,000 records stored on two publicly accessible AWS S3 buckets without password protection or authentication – an all too common, and often devastating, cloud security misconfiguration.

 Comparitech discovered the exposed buckets on February 22, 2021.
-The two S3 buckets were already indexed by a search engine one month prior, on January 25.
+The two exploited S3 buckets were already indexed by a search engine one month prior, on January 25.
 After alerting the security team at AWS on February 24, researcher Bob Diachenko, who made the discovery, received a response from AWS that they would notify the bucket owners.
 After further investigation, Bob identified Premier Diagnostics as the owners and reached out to them the following day.

 Premier Diagnostics primarily serves Utah individuals, clinics, schools, and businesses.
 It provides drive-through testing facilities for patients and has administered hundreds of thousands of COVID-19 tests.
 Premier Diagnostics’ is a heavily regulated company because of the sensitive data that it processes.
 The company’s crown-jewel data includes medical insurance information, patient information, private test sample IDs, among other PII, and sensitive information.
 One of the exposed buckets, titled patient-images, contained more than 200,000 images.
 Each patient had four files uploaded – front and back images of medical insurance and ID cards (including driver’s licenses and passports).
 The second bucket, named paper-records, contained names, dates of birth, and test sample IDs.
 The loss of this crown jewel data is quite significant not just in volume but also in terms of its highly sensitive nature.